Don't hesitate to contact us with any questions you might have

 The PACE Organization is a member of the National PACE Association.
 NPA is the trade association that provides advocacy and policy support to all PACE programs across the country.

-PACE is celebrating its fifth anniversary this month.
-Watch our new video featuring PACE staff and participants!
+Want to learn more about PACE?
+Watch our video featuring PACE staff and participants!

 A person must be aged 55 or older, certified by the state to need nursing home care and live in the service area.